shkwon98/shkwon98/README.md

 ### 👨‍🔧 Introduction

 > I'm currently in charge of developing middleware for maritime autonomous systems at Avikus.
 I am particularly interested in the development of real-time robot control software and robot embedded communication system software.
-Not only that, I am extremely interested in the entire series of technologies that makes up a robot system, including sensor fusion, kinematics, and more.
+Not only that, I am extremely interested in the entire series of technologies that make up a robot system, including sensor fusion, kinematics, and more.
 Anyone who is interested in such a field is always welcome to contact me.<br>

 <br/>